jburgy/jburgy.github.io/docs/_posts/2022-05-13-what-is-linear-programming.md

 [slack variables](https://en.wikipedia.org/wiki/Slack_variable) to accommodate the inequality constraints, `z` is the objective value, and `iter` the number of iterations that were performed.

-The incongruity of building that almost 50 year FORTRAN library for the web would have been fun.
+The incongruity of building that almost 50-year-old FORTRAN library for the web would have been fun.
 Unfortunately, that proved discouragingly hard. [pyodide build](https://pyodide.org/en/latest/development/building-packages.html) uses [f2c](https://www.netlib.org/f2c/f2c.pdf) whereas my native build uses